No Fees

 • Bone or joint problems due to the scarring from the burn causing a tightening of the skin, muscles, or tendons.

-How Are Burns Treated?
+How Are Burn Injury Victims Treated?

-Those with severe burns may also face skin grafts to cover large wounds, and physical therapy.
+Those with severe burns may also face skin grafts to cover large wounds and physical therapy.
 Other treatments may include:

 • Ultrasound mist therapy that will clean the wound and stimulate healing.